kernel-matrix-benchmarks/kernel-matrix-benchmarks/README.md

 1. Create an account on [AWS EC2](https://aws.amazon.com/aws/ec2).
 2. Log in to the [AWS CloudShell](https://console.aws.amazon.com/cloudshell/home?region=us-east-1).
-3. Use the "Actions" button in the upper-right corner of the window to upload the specifications file [kmb-instance.json](kmb-instance.json) in your CloudShell session.
+3. Use the "Actions" button in the upper-right corner of the window to upload the specification file [kmb-instance.json](kmb-instance.json) in your CloudShell session.
   You may find comments and alternative options in [kmb-instance-full.js](kmb-instance-full.js).
 4. Create a new instance (Ubuntu 20.04) with the following AWS CloudShell commands: